burnick/MaxmindFraudDetection/README.md

 MaxmindFraudDetection
 =====================

-Free extension that uses Maxmind's fraud detection services.
-Extension that gives fraud scores/details to magento orders.
+Free extension for Magento that uses Maxmind's fraud detection services.
+Extension that gives fraud scores/details for magento orders.